ron2111/Awesome-Projects-Collection/Web Dev Projects_or_Portfolios/Project_doc.md

 - It uses some modern express Js packages like bcrypt to secure your notes and ensure no-one but yourself can access them.
 <br>

+<b><h3>Assignment Submission Form</h3></b>

+- Technologies Used - HTML, CSS, JS, REACT, FIREBASE( by https://github.com/yashgangwar123 )

+- Its a simple assignment submission form where you can enter al your details and upload your assignment in PDF format.
+It also has a very cool **drag and drop** feature where you can simply drag the files to the greyed area to upload it.